mnievesc/Short-Awk-Tutorial/README.md

 ```
 echo "I am a command, please type or copy-paste me into your terminal"
 ```
 Comments will be noted by this sign `#`.
-You do not need to copy these into your terminal, but if you do nothing will happen.
+You do not need to copy these into your terminal, they are just here to give additional information on what the commands are doing.

 We will be working with example files in .bed format I downloaded and modified from the UCSC genome browser (https://genome.ucsc.edu/).
 I picked the .bed format because the data is organized in tab-delimited format which is exactly the type of data that awk excels at working with.
 For more on the .bed format see: https://genome.ucsc.edu/FAQ/FAQformat.html#format1.
 I also want to mention that the content and structure of this tutorial is largely based on the great chapter **Unix Data Tools** in *Buffalo V (2015).
 Bioinformatics Data Skills.
 O'Reilly Media*.